Global army of online freelancers remakes outsourcing industry

-LIPA CITY, Philippines (Reuters) - Not far from the world of regimented cubicles and headset-toting call center operators, a quiet revolution is stirring in its slippers.
+LIPA CITY, Philippines Oct 11 (Reuters) - Not far from the world of regimented cubicles and headset-toting call centre operators, a quiet revolution is stirring in its slippers.

 University librarian Sheila Ortencio, for example, was so poorly paid that half her salary went for childcare, and her meals amounted to dried fish and one fried egg per day.
 Four years on, she juggles two daughters, a husband and two Pomeranians as she catalogues ebooks online from her parents' couch.

 In her freelancing job, she's earned enough money to buy land for a house nearby and make down payments on a condo in the capital.

 "I have double the work but, it doesn't bother me because it doesn't feel like work," she says.

 Ortencio is one of more than half a million Filipinos registered on freelance website oDesk.com - more than are currently employed by the country's growing business process outsourcing (BPO) industry.

 While it's early days, proponents of so-called commercial crowdsourcing contend that a swelling army of global freelancers is already disrupting traditional outsourcing - from preparing tax statements to conducting research on pediatricians.

 "This is all about cost arbitration across borders," says Siou Chew Kuek, a Singaporean researcher who works with the World Bank.
 "Now you can farm out your work to anyone in the world."

 Driving this trend are a dozen mostly U.S. startups that let other small and medium-sized companies carve projects into chunks and then recruit individuals or teams of freelancers to do the work.
 By leveraging a faster, more ubiquitous and cheaper Internet, the startups can pluck the low-hanging fruit of IT and data-entry outsourcing that big BPO players such as Infosys and Wipro once considered their own.